seontechnologies/playwright-utils/docs/auth-session.md

 /**
- * Application-specific auth URL construction based on environment */ const getAuthBaseUrl = (environment: string, customUrl?: string): string => {
+ * Application-specific auth URL construction based on environment */
+// Configure your authentication URL based on the environment const getAuthUrl = (environment: string, customUrl?: string): string => {
   // Override with custom URL if provided if (customUrl) return customUrl

-  // Support for environment variables if (process.env.AUTH_BASE_URL) return process.env.AUTH_BASE_URL
+  // Support for environment variables from Playwright config if (process.env.AUTH_BASE_URL) return process.env.AUTH_BASE_URL

   // Environment-specific URL mapping (customize for your application)